kurt-hectic/blog/_posts/2025-11-01-wdqms-observability.markdown

 ## dealing with infrequent events as metrics
-While most components of WDQMS, like request rate or memory consumption, continously update metrics, the data-processing jobs only update their metrics as often as they are invoked, which can range from 1-24 hours, well above the 15 second scrape-interval used by Prometheus.
+While most components of WDQMS, like request rate or memory consumption, continously update metrics, the data-processing jobs only update their metrics as often as they are invoked, which can range from 30 minutes to 24 hours, well above the 15 second scrape-interval used by Prometheus.
 This presents a curiousity when interpreting the metric, as Prometheus continously scrapes a largely unchanged metric, giving potentially misleading information to an uninformed analyst.

 The figure underneath exemplifies the issue.
 Only the y-axis represents the duration of the cron-job, whereas the offset on the x-axis,